-Basically, we instantiate and configure the estimator to be wrapped, LinearRegression, and then pass it in as a constructor parameter to an TransmogrifAI estimator wrapper, in this case, OpPredictorWrapper.
+Basically, we instantiate and configure the estimator to be wrapped, PCA, and pass it in as a constructor parameter to an TransmogrifAI estimator wrapper.

 3.8.5.4 Creating Shortcuts for Transformers and Estimators

 One of the main benefits of having type information associated with Features is the ability to extend Feature operations syntax by adding shortcuts to Transformers/Estimators.
 Ultimately all Feature operations should be done using such shortcuts allowing cleaner and safer syntax.